Skip to main content

 Can self-managed HOAs use property management software?

 Technically yes, but property management software (AppFolio, Buildium) is designed for professionals managing dozens of properties.
 The interface, pricing, and features assume that context.
 Volunteer board members logging in monthly find it complex and overbuilt.
+Self-managed HOA boards need software designed for volunteers who log in monthly, not property managers who use.

 • State-specific compliance